Money help if your universal credit is sanctioned

 You normally get a same day decision.
 You can be paid on the same day.

-Citizens Advice explains how to ask for a mandatory reconsideration.
+Citizens Advice explain how to ask for a mandatory reconsideration.

 You can ask your work coach to make the conditions easier for you in some situations.

-Citizens Advice tells you how you can change your claimant commitment.
+Citizens Advice tell you how to change your claimant commitment.

 If you want to challenge a sanction

-Citizens Advice explains how to challenge a sanction.
+Citizens Advice explain how to challenge a sanction.